yugr/rust-slides/features/cons/bounds-checks/analysis.md

 Also unnecessary bounds checks are not always eliminated (`f10`).

 TODO:
-  - add info about (size) overheads in more complex examples (convolution, fibonacci)
+  - add info about (size) overheads in more complex examples (convolution)

 # Optimizations